-For two days straight this week, the number 1 trending search result on Naver was “Wanna One Broadcast Mishap” (워너원 방송사고).
+For two days straight this week, the most trending search result on Naver was “Wanna One Broadcast Mishap” (워너원 방송사고).

 Wanna One is a popular K-pop group that was formed in 2017 by CJ E&M in the second season of a show called Produce 101, a reality program that starts out with 101 K-pop trainees and eliminates contestants until 11 members are chosen to form a new K-pop group.
 The final members are selected through audience voting and announced during a live finale broadcast, so that even before the group is officially formed each of the members are already extremely popular.

 Shown above: Naver’s top trending search results on March 20, 2018

 The Reason They Are Trending

 On Monday, March 19, Wanna One participated in a live Mnet broadcast to celebrate its comeback and new album ‘0+1=1 (I Promise You).’
 During the broadcast, some of the members – apparently unaware that cameras were still rolling – made comments that certain viewers deemed unbecoming of K-pop artists and public figures.

 One of the members complained about his pay.
 Another demanded “Why aren’t we getting any sleep?
 Why do we not have any freedom?”

 When a female staffer told the members to get in position for the live broadcast, one member playfully shouted: “I’m gonna reveal my cell phone number” while another announced, “I pooped this morning.”

 But the real controversy of the event stems from the fact that some netizens claim they heard one of the members in the background say “I better curse now while I can.
 F*ck, f*ck, f*ck, f*ck.”
 Others believe that they heard a member use the word “Dae-ddal-gak” (대딸각), an extremely vulgar Korean slang word to describe masturbation.